JakubZojdzik/2048DeepQLearning/README.md

 ## Introduction
 This repository contains a Python implementation of a neural network trained using Deep Q-Learning to play the game 2048.
 It is very basic project created mostly by following [pytorch reinforcement learning tutorial](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html).

+### Network Architecture

-Network contains 4 layers:
+Network contains 4 fully connected layers:
 - Input layer: 272 nodes (board 4x4, onehot encoding for tile value)
 - 2 hidden layers: 256 nodes
-- Output layer: 4 nodes (4 actions: up, right, down, left) Activation function is leaky ReLU between each layer.
+- Output layer: 4 nodes (4 actions: up, right, down, left)

+Activation function is leaky ReLU between each layer.
 Cost is calculated with `SmoothL1Loss` function with beta = 1.

-Rewards
+### Reward Scheme

+Reward for move is sum of binary logarithms of values of connected tiles.
+If agent perfoms move thad doesn't change enviroment state at all, it receives negative reward: -15.
+Loosing game is punished with negative reward: -10.

+In order to prevent getting stuck making the same invalid action, after one of these, if agent decide to do it again, it is forced to make random move.

+### Experience Replay

 Agent implements experience replay with memory of 1000 (state, action, next_state, reward) tuples in queue.
 Each batch is randomly chosen from memory.
+Gradient descent is perfomed after each move.

 ## Project Structure